 You must have 42 credits of coursework, 6 Reading credits (which are the preparation for your orals exam), and 24 Research credits before you can defend your dissertation.

 An average of 6-7 years; some may take more than others.

-The graduate program is very active in assisting students to obtain positions in higher education by means of a vigorous placement program.
+The graduate program is very active in assisting students to obtain positions in higher education by means of a vigorous job placement & careers program.

 Students entering with an M.A. may not transfer credits.
 However, they will have the option of using prior coursework, where appropriate, to meet up to (2) distribution requirements.
 The Associate Director will determine which, if any, courses are eligible for this purpose.
 All students in the program take 12 courses.
 Students entering with an MA may use the reduction in distribution requirements to specialize earlier and to enroll in an article publication workshop.
 In consultation with department advisors, entering students will design a program that best meets individual needs and preparation.

 Whether or not the students are enrolled at Rutgers, they must contact the faculty member to ask permission to take their course.
 Once permission is granted and if they are Rutgers students they should contact our office for a special permission number.
 If they are NOT a Rutgers student, they must contact Admissions to apply for non-matriculated admission and pay a $70.00 fee.
 They will also have to contact our office for a special permission number.
 If students are enrolled in one of the Consortium Universities/Colleges (CUNY Graduate Center/Columbia University/Columbia University Teachers College/Fordham University/New School University/New York University/University of Pennsylvania/Princeton University/SUNY Stony Brook), they should contact the appropriate office at their institution for the Inter-University Registration form.
 If a special permission number is required the student would then contact our office.